 Any windows and doors on Energy Star’s approved list qualify for the tax credit.
 This list is constantly being updated on the EnergyStar.gov site, so be sure to verify that the windows you want to purchase are on it.

 How Do I Get the Tax Credit for Replacement Windows and Doors?

 If you file your own taxes through an online service like TurboTax or H&R Block, you should receive a prompt asking you if you made any energy-efficient upgrades to your home.
-You would then indicate how much you spent on new windows and doors, and the service should calculate the appropriate tax credit.
-If you have an accountant who files your taxes on your behalf, make sure you provide him or her with the information about your window and/or door purchase.
+You will then likely have to indicate how much you spent on new windows and doors, and the service should calculate the appropriate tax credit.

 Also, be sure you save your receipt from your window and door purchase and file it with your other tax documents, in case you are ever audited by the IRS.

 Of course, we aren’t tax experts here at BM Windows, so if you have any detailed questions about the tax credit, be sure to ask your accountant for clarification.

 What If I Plan on Doing Other Energy-Efficient Upgrades to My San Diego Home This Year?

 There is a $1,200 annual limit on the tax credit for energy-efficient home upgrades, so if you plan to do other upgrades to your home that would fall under the Inflation Reduction Act, you might want to postpone some of them until next year.
 In other words, do some energy-efficient upgrades this year, and some next year to get the most out of the annual tax credits that are available.
 There is currently no lifetime cap on the amount of tax credits you can receive for energy-efficient upgrades on your home (but this could change down the road).